jmdeleon/docker-drupal/README.md

 Adminer is copied to the web root at `/adminer.php`.
 Adminer can be used for MySQL, PostgreSQL and SQLite databases.

 The PostgreSQL port `5432` is exposed.
 The root account for PostgreSQL is `postgres` (password `postgres`).

-### Blackfire

-[Blackfire](https://blackfire.io) is a free PHP profiling tool.
-It offers very detailed and comprehensive insight into your code.
-To use Blackfire, you must first register on the site.
-Once registered, you will get a *server ID* and a *server token*.
-You pass these to the container, and it will fire up Blackfire automatically.

-Example:

-	docker run -it --rm -e BLACKFIREIO_SERVER_ID="[your id here]" -e BLACKFIREIO_SERVER_TOKEN="[your token here]" -p 8022:22 -p 8080:80 yourname/drupal

-You can now start profiling your application.